ArtrixTech/DynaGammy/README.md

 make
 ./gammy
 ```
-NOTE: If make fails with ```PlaceholderText is not a member of QPalette``` errors in ui_mainwindow.h, delete the offending lines and run make again.
+NOTE: If make fails with ```PlaceholderText is not a member of QPalette``` errors in ui_mainwindow.h, your Qt version is older than 5.12.
+I recommend updating Qt to a newer version, but as a workaround you can delete the offending lines in ui_mainwindow.h and run make again.

 ## Usage

 Gammy starts minimized in the system tray (or maximized if the tray is absent).
-Click on it to open the settings.
-Expand the options by dragging the bottom of the window.
+Click on the icon to open the settings.
+Dragging the bottom of the window will reveal additional settings.

+Unticking the Auto checkbox allows manual brightness adjustment.
+The padlock button can be toggled to extend the brightness range to a max. of 200%.
+(Linux only)

 ## Third party